aspithost/FakeInternetMovieDatabase/README.md

 Welcome to FIMDb!
 Please don't upload this to the web, as Amazon may just sue me for copyright infringement ;)

 ## How To Run This Project
 Running this project in development mode should not be too much of a hassle.
-Once copy-pasted to your local machine that has Node.js installed, please install the dependencies:
+Once downloaded and/or copypasted to your local machine that has Node.js installed, please install the dependencies from the command line:

 ```
 npm install